GetTerminus/terminus-ui/terminus-ui/scss/helpers/test-sass.md

 ### Test to Fail

 It's highly recommended to write your tests to fail, to insure the test is running properly.
 In other words, it gives a lot of false-positives.
 Once you know the test is running correctly, then change the expect value to be the correct one.

 ## Issues, idiosyncracies, etc

-1. Not quite sure how to navigate large blocks of rendered scss (reference _color.spec.scss’s commented-out test.
+1. Not quite sure how to navigate large blocks of rendered scss (reference `color.spec.scss`s commented-out test.
 Currently investigating how `true` adds classes in the tests so we can better mitigate this critical functionality.
 1. It doesn’t care for ticks, so use single quotes in describe and test statements